-Whether you are going on a backpacking adventure in southeast Asia, a business trip to North America, or a luxury holiday on the French Riviera, you will need luggage suitable for your trip.
+Whether you are going on a backpacking adventure in southeast Asia, a business trip to North America, or a luxury holiday on the French Riviera, you will need the best luggage for international travel.
 Luggage isn’t all created equally and depending on your destination, the environment, and length of journey, you need to select wisely.

 Travelling around the world doesn’t have to be a hassle and these 5 luggage ideas are great ways to ensure your clothing and other items arrive safely.